 The charge at Beersheba: The last great cavalry victory of WWI

-However, there were significant battles that also occurred in Egypt and the Middle East, in far dryer and hotter conditions than the western front.
+However, there were significant battles that also occurred in Egypt and the Middle East, in far drier and hotter conditions.

-This theatre of the war was fought mostly between the British forces located in Egypt and the Turkish Ottoman forces located modern Turkey, Israel and Palestine.
+The theater of war primarily involved British forces stationed in Egypt and Turkish Ottoman forces located in what is now Turkey, Israel, and Palestine.

-The Ottoman Empire joined WWI as a German ally in October 1914 and was therefore at war with Russia to its north, as well as France, and Britain further to the west.
+When the Ottoman Empire had joined WWI as a German ally in October 1914, it was therefore at war with Russia, France, and Britain.

 Since Australia was a part of the British Empire at the time, by extension, the Ottoman Empire was also at war with Australia as well.

-In early 1915, the Turkish army had attacked the Suez Canal in British-controlled Egypt.
+In early 1915, the Turkish army launched an attack on the Suez Canal, which was under British control in Egypt.

-The Ottoman forces were composed mainly of Arab units, led by a German commander called Kress von Kressenstein.
+The Ottoman forces, primarily composed of Turkish and Arab units, were led by a German commander named Kress von Kressenstein.

 The British forces successfully repelled the attackers but didn't pursue them because of the size of the Sinai Desert that they had to cross in order to reach Palestine.